CS234319/safot/Material/Tutorials/sml/datatypes.md

 # Standard ML

 ## Datatypes

-- Created: using the `datatype` keyword
+* Created: using the `datatype` keyword
-- Realize: the theoretical type constructor of disjoint union
+* Realize: the theoretical type constructor of disjoint union
-- Generalize
+* Generalize
-  - the `null` pointer of C, Pascal, Java
+  * the `null` pointer of C, Pascal, Java
-  - enumerated types, as found in Pascal, C, and Java, e.g., `enum  { };
+  * enumerated types, as found in Pascal, C, and Java, e.g., `enum  { };
-  - union types, as found in Pascal variant records and union in C
+  * union types, as found in Pascal variant records and union in C
-  - branding, as done by Pascal's TYPE, but difficult to achieve in Java and C.
+  * branding, as done by Pascal's TYPE, but difficult to achieve in Java and C.

-- Essential: you cannot do lists, trees, etc., without it.
+* Essential: you cannot do lists, trees, etc., without it.
-  - Reason: lists must support the distinction between an empty and an non-empty lists, and function next is not type-safe
+  * Reason: lists must support the distinction between an empty and an non-empty lists, and function next is not type-safe

 ---

 ### Concrete Datatypes

-dattatype are a SML type constructor:
+`dattatype` is an SML type constructor:

-  - Given: a list of types and list of tags
+* given: a list of types and list of tags
-  - Produce: a new type out of these
+* produce: a new type out of these

 `datatype` creates new types

 * these datatypes are **concrete** (not abstract)
 * concrete datatypes can be inspected - constructed and taken apart
 * ML's datatypes have two kinds of values: **atomic** and **composite**